For virtual meetings, events and talks, Berkshire FHS uses Zoom. Zoom is one of the easiest webconferencing tools to use.

 Please make sure your meeting's title and description are suitable for an external audience and make clear who the actual host is.

 Whoever sends the meeting invitations will need to include the Zoom meeting information.
 You can access that here:

-You can start a meeting whenever you want.
-As Host it’s a good idea to start the meeting early so that joiners can be assured they have completed the process properly and so you can assist anyone who’s having issues.
+Meetings should be opened for participants to join 15 minutes before the scheduled meeting start time so that joiners can be assured they have completed the process properly and so you can assist anyone who’s having issues.
 This way, the meeting proper can start on time.

 - Login as above